Skip to content

 The following interview has been edited for clarity.

-David Mathison: We’re already seeing the chief AI officer pioneered in technology companies, financial services, banking, healthcare, and now of course, government is going to be a huge sector, and it’s eventually going to make its way to other countries, sectors, and industries as the need evolves.
-But in my opinion, “If you’re not on the AI bus, you’re under it,” is what I like to say.
-And I think, as I mentioned before, those companies that do invest in this sooner will have an exponential advantage later.
+We’re already seeing the chief AI officer pioneered in technology companies, financial services, banking, healthcare, and now of course, government is going to be a huge sector….
+“If you’re not on the AI bus, you’re under it,” is what I like to say.
+Those companies that do invest in this sooner will have an exponential advantage later.

 Mike Curran: So the C-suite is getting pretty crowded these days.
 Just within IT, first there was the CIO, the Chief Information Officer; and then came the CTO, the CDO, and the CISO.
 Well, now there’s a new kid on the block: the chief artificial intelligence officer.